 “Please… Caleb, let me go.
 I— I won’t tell anyone about this… I’ll pretend this never happened.
 Just… let’s move on,” I breathed, forcing myself to beg.
 I hoped there was a spark of his rationality that was still there.
 He’d spiraled harder than I ever thought possible.

 Caleb chuckled and put his hands in his jeans pockets.
-He approached me, and my breath got stuck in my throat.
+He approached me, and the air got stuck in my throat.
 The grids between us felt like a thin sheet of paper.
 I didn’t know what he was capable of, but it was nothing good.
 He knew no restraints.

 My mate crouched in front of my cage and smirked.
 “There’s only one way to move on from this.
 Together.
 We’ll pretend you never rejected me and we got together during the party for your birthday.
 I’ll pretend the last few months without you never existed.”

-The guilt that was supposed to make my heart squeeze because I hadn’t even given him a chance was just a ghostly passing thought.
+I was supposed to be wrenching in guilt that I hadn’t even given him a chance, but that was just a ghostly passing thought.
+My heart trembled with nothing but disdain and disgust.
 I had made the right choice.

 I just… never thought I’d break him like this.
 Caleb had always been an outsider.
 My rejection shouldn’t have struck him like this.
 No female werewolf would’ve accepted the Silver Moon’s runt.

-I clenched my jaw, pressing my teeth together so hard it felt like they were going to crack.
+Clenching my jaw, I pressed my teeth together so hard it felt like they were going to crack.
 I should’ve seen all the signs.
 Caleb had started skipping school, his excellent grades had dropped, and he’d become even thinner than he already was.

 Just because of my rejection.

 “Caleb…” I trailed off, aghast at the developing events.